SolangeP/SolangeP.github.io/_pages/about.md

 - Assistant to evaluate PSC projects

 ## Miscelleanous
 - Co-organized the [1st edition of National Seminar for Young French Applied Mathematicians](https://cjc-ma2021.github.io/) (CJC-MA) in October 2021!
-See [here](https://cjcma2023.sciencesconf.org/) for the next edition at CentraleSupélec in September.
+See [here](https://cjc-ma2024.sciencesconf.org/) for the next edition at ENS Lyon in October.
 - Former member of Commission Développement Durable at CMAP
 - Former member of Commission Vie de laboratoire at CMAP